antoine-cougny/antoine-cougny/README.md

 ### Hi there 👋

+These Github repositories are mostly mirrors from [this Gitlab instance](https://framagit.org/antoine-cougny).

 <!--
 **antoine-cougny/antoine-cougny** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.